smillerc/CurvilinearGrids.jl/paper/paper.md

 \end{bmatrix}, \quad J^{-1} = \det [\textbf{J}^{-1}]
 $$

-The grid metrics are accessed through the `AbstractCurvilinearGrid` types exported by `CurvilinearGrids.jl`.
+The grid metrics (derivative terms in $\textbf{J}, \textbf{J}^{-1}$) at each cell-center or edge are accessed through the `AbstractCurvilinearGrid` types exported by `CurvilinearGrids.jl`.
 The API currently supports 1D, 2D, and 3D geometry, with axisymmetric modes for 1D (spherical and cylindrical) and 2D (cylindrical RZ).
 Metrics are contained in `StructArrays` for each dimension.

 Each grid type includes example metrics like the following subset: